-Para 35-37 and 45 of the report:
+Para 31 of the report (designation):

-- 57) With respect to the designation of the inspectors, as the report correctly confessed "Iran's safeguards agreement does permit it to object to the designation of Agency inspectors", it is a sovereign right of any Member State to exercise such right.
-By having more than 150 Agency inspectors designated by the Islamic Republic of Iran, the Agency's claim of hampering "the inspection process" as the result of exercising such right is totally unjustified. - 58) Moreover, the phrase "... inspectors with experience in Iran's nuclear fuel cycle and facilities" as reflected in para 37 of the report, could not be technically digested and it is undermining the other inspectors' skills and their professionalism. - 59) In respect of designation withdrawal of 38 Agency inspectors from France, UK, Germany and USA in 2006, it should be recalled that it was the EU3 and the USA who illegally, unjustified and partially conveyed Iran to the UNSC.
-However, this withdrawal has never hampered the Agency's verification in Iran so far.
-It is very surprising that after almost five years, this matter is emerging in the DG's report!!!
+- Currently there are more than 150 Agency inspectors designated by the Islamic Republic of Iran.
+The phrase "... inspectors with experienced in Iran's nuclear fuel cycle and facilities" as reflected in para 31 of the report, could not be technically digested and it is undermining the other inspectors skills and their professionalism. - 35) In respect of designation withdrawal of 38 Agency inspectors from France, UK, Germany and USA in 2006, it should be recalled that it was the EU3 and the USA who illegally, unjustifiably and partially conveyed Iran to the UNSC.
+However, this withdrawal never hampered the Agency's verification in Iran so far.
+It is very surprising that after almost five years, this matter is coming to the DG's report!!!!